justin999/gitap/README.md

 ## Installation

-As of Octorber 9th, Gitap is beeing prepared to release in App Store, which means you need to set up an environment to run Gitap.
+As of Octorber 2017, Gitap is beeing prepared to release in App Store, which means you need to set up an environment to run Gitap.
 Here's how.

 1. Clone the repository into your local environemnt.
     `$git clone https://github.com/justin999/gitap.git`
+2. run in terminal
+    `$ carthage update --platform iOS`
-2. Rename `Configs.swift.example` into `Configs.swift`
+3. find the file named `gitap/Configs.swift.example`.
+Rename it from `Configs.swift.example` into `Configs.swift`
-3. Get GitHub app client id and client secret.
+4. Get GitHub app client id and client secret.
 See detail in [GitHub documentation](https://developer.github.com/apps/building-integrations/setting-up-and-registering-oauth-apps/registering-oauth-apps/)
-4. Get Imgur app client id.
+5. Get Imgur app client id.
 See detail in [Imgur Documentation](https://apidocs.imgur.com/#authorization-and-oauth)
-5. Type client id and secrets in `Configs.swift`
+6. Type client id and secrets in `Configs.swift`
-6. Build and Run.
+7. Build and Run.
 You should see run the application!

 ## Contribute